Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 5. Repeat step 3 and 4 for the right column.

 6. Compare the workflow versions.
-If desired, use the assistant functions, see [Compare the workflow](#compare-the-versions).
+If desired, use the assistant functions, see [Compare the versions](#compare-the-versions).

 7. Click the [X CLOSE] button to close the comparison window.